Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 === Recovery Rolls
 Other characters can try to help you recover.
 (Generally, you can't recover your own stress unless you have an SFX that allows it.)

-To do so, the helping character rolls a test against a difficulty of #d8#d8 plus the complication or stress die that they are trying to help you with.
+To do so, the helping character rolls a test against a difficulty of #d8#d8 or peril, per ST's choice, plus the complication or stress die that they are trying to help you with.

 On a success, they either step down your complication or stress, if their effect die is equal or smaller to its die, or remove the complication or stress entirely, if their effect die is larger.